+Ejector Gearmotor Service

+The 1 $\mu$ F tantalum capacitors on the rear of the gearmotors almost always fail and become a short circuit soon after an old drive is powered up.
+This will result in the destruction of the two inductors on the rear of the motor, as well as a couple of resistors on the Data and Interface PCBA.
+For this reason, you should definitely replace these capacitors, if they are original.

+The two ejector gearmotors are not interchangeable because they are wired to turn in opposite directions.
+This means that the diodes and tantalum capacitors on the back of the motors are installed with opposite polarities, and opposite motor poles are connected to ground.
+However, servicing the two gearmotors is similar.
-- 1. Gently pry the inductor off of its glue. - 2.
-Pull the old wire out of the ferrite bead. - 3.
-Rewind the inductor with 8 turns of similar varnish-insulated wire (You can usually find this fine wire inside the small transformer of a junk AC wall adapter.) - 4.
-Strip 1/4" of insulation varnish from each end of the wire, using very fine sandpaper. - 5.
-Re-glue the inductor with a dab of silicone calk. - 6.
-Re-solder the leads of the inductor to the binding posts

-Carefully solder new 1 uF, 35V (or higher) tantalum capacitors where the old ones were removed.
+two gea armotors is similar.
+It is easiest to just cut the old capacitors out and leave the stubs of their leads in place when you solder in new capacitors. bed metimes a failed capacitor will cause one or both of the two inductors on the rear of the motor to come discontinuous.
+Before installing new capacitors, use an ohmmeter to check the continuity of see inductors.
+If either one is discontinuous, it can be repaired: 1.
+Gently pry the inductor off of its glue.
+2. Pull the old wire out of the ferrite bead.
+3. Rewind the inductor with 8 turns of similar varnish-insulated wire (You can usually find this fine wire inside the small transformer of a junk AC wall adapter.)
+4. Strip 1/4" of insulation varnish from each end of the wire, using very fine sandpaper.
+5. Re-glue the inductor with a dab of silicone calk.
+6. Re-solder the leads of the inductor to the binding posts Carefully solder new 1 $\mu$ F, 35V (or higher voltage rating) tantalum capacitors where the old ones were removed.
 Note the orientation: the two motors in the drive are not wired the same!
 For both motors, the negative end of the capacitors should be on the side of the motor that has the bare ground wire that went to the drive endplate.
 On the left motor, the black motor wire is the negative wire.
-On the right motor, the red wire is the negative wire.

-The most common failure mode for these gearmotors is that the nylon spur gear on the motor shaft inside the gearbox has cracked, causing it to slip or jam, or to make a clicking sound with each revolution.

-- ☐ Use a bench supply to test the gearmotor.
-Slowly turn the voltage up until you hear the motor turning.
+On the right motor, the red wire is the negative wire. insi e most common failure mode for these gearmotors is that the nylon spur gear on the motor shaft de the gearbox has cracked, causing it to slip or jam, or to make a clicking sound with each olution. tur orie e a bench supply to test the gearmotor.
+Slowly turn the voltage up until you hear the motor ning.
 If it does not make any sound by the time you reach 5V, then stop!
-Double-check the orientation of the new capacitors that you installed.
-In these are ok, then you probably have a cracked spur gear. - ☐ If the motor makes sound, but the shaft does not turn, or if the motor makes a clicking sound every second or two, then you probably have a cracked spur gear.
+Double-check the entation of the new capacitors that you installed.
+In these are ok, then you probably have a cked spur gear.
+If th he motor makes sound, but the shaft does not turn, or if the motor makes a clicking sound every

 It is possible to replace this spur gear, if you can find a replacement part.
 The gear has an unusual profile, and I have not found a suitable replacement.
-However, I have successfully had replica gears 3D-printed from nylon, and they work great.
+However, I have successfully had replica gears

+3D-printed from nylon, and they work great.
 Here are the specifications for the spur gear: